Skip to main content

 caution

-Visual Studio Code Remote explorer doesn't work on the CTE-POWER, HSM Compute, Huawei due to incompatible architecture, and in Minotauro because of the deprecated glibc versions.
+Visual Studio Code Remote explorer doesn't work on machines with ARM architecture, such as the Huawei cluster, due to incompatibility.

 Installing required extensions